CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Hashing, Sets, and Maps.md

 Each element of the hash table stores not just a single value, but a collection of values
 - Each table entry is called a **bucket**
 - Each bucket can be implemented using a list (the elements hashing to the same bucket are placed in the same list), or a binary search tree, or some other data structure
+- If more than one element goes inside a bucket, have the data structure point to all of the other elements in that same hash table position

 ##### Linear probing